 Strategic planning is a formal business practice that should get refined with the changes in the environment.
-Therefore, it is necessary for strategic academicians to constantly interact practitioners to avoid gaps in understanding strategic planning.
-With exploratory studies, strategic academicians will not only know about the actual reasons for the misunderstanding but also be able to and other
+Therefore, it is necessary for strategic to constantly academicians interact practitioners to avoid gaps in understanding strategic planning.
+With exploratory studies, strategic academicians will not only know about the actual reasons for the misunderstanding but also be able to and other strategic